 We consent to the incorporation by reference in Registration Statements Nos.
-33-18321 and 2-81695 of Nordstrom, Inc. on Form S-8 of our reports dated March 10, 1995 appearing in and incorporated by reference in this Annual Report on Form 10-K of Nordstrom, Inc. and subsidiaries for the year ended January 31, 1995.
+33-18321 and 2-81695 of Nordstrom, Inc. on Form S-8 of our reports dated March 8, 1996 appearing in and incorporated by reference in this Annual Report on Form 10-K of Nordstrom, Inc. and subsidiaries for the year ended January 31, 1996.

-We have audited the consolidated financial statements of Nordstrom, Inc. and subsidiaries as of January 31, 1995 and 1994, and for each of the three years in the period ended January 31, 1995, and have issued our report thereon dated March 10, 1995; such financial statements and report are included in your 1994 Annual Report to Shareholders and are incorporated herein by reference.
+We have audited the consolidated financial statements of Nordstrom, Inc. and subsidiaries as of January 31, 1996 and 1995, and for each of the three years in the period ended January 31, 1996, and have issued our report thereon dated March 8, 1996; such financial statements and report are included in your 1995 Annual Report to Shareholders and are incorporated herein by reference.
 Our audits also included the consolidated financial statement schedule of Nordstrom, Inc. and subsidiaries, listed in Item 14(a)2.
 This financial statement schedule is the responsibility of the Company's management.
 Our responsibility is to express an opinion based on our audits.
-In our opinion, such consolidated financial statements taken as a whole, presents fairly in all material respects the information set forth therein.
+In our opinion, such consolidated financial statement schedule, when considered in relation to the basic consolidated financial statements taken as a whole, presents fairly in all material respects the information set forth therein.

-Deloitte & Touche LLP March 31, 1995 Seattle, Washington
+Deloitte & Touche LLP March 29, 1996 Seattle, Washington